John Wahl: 2026 Ballot Challenge and Residency

-Alabama Public Library Service (APLS) Board
+Alabama Public Library Service board

-In 2022, Alabama Governor Kay Ivey appointed John Wahl to the Alabama Public Library Service (APLS) Board.
+In 2022, Alabama Governor Kay Ivey appointed John Wahl to the Alabama Public Library Service board.
 He was later elected chairman of the board during its September 2024 meeting.
 Wahl has faced criticism from activist groups for advocating the relocation of books alleged to contain sexually explicit material from children's and youth sections of public libraries.

 Personal life

 Wahl resides in Limestone County, Alabama, where his butterfly farm is located.